-To refurbish existing metal parts or recoat industrial infrastructure, removing the previous coating along with any corrosion is usually required to facilitate the new coating's adhesion to the surface.
+To refurbish existing metal parts, removing the previous coating along with any corrosion is usually required to facilitate the new coating's adhesion to the surface.

 To pretreat metal surfaces, sandblasting, dry ice blasting, or chemical stripping are traditionally used as industrial cleaning processes.